Deadlines: November 1 and April 15 annually

 - define the project’s target audience(s) and the form(s) in which the research will eventually be disseminated (e.g. book, article, art exhibit, performance etc.).
 Priority will be given to projects that will result in a publication or other outcome.

-Please complete the online form below.
-Then send all required application materials as a single PDF to email@example.com.
+Please send all required application materials as a single PDF to firstname.lastname@example.org.
 You will receive a confirmation email within one business day.